 Gmail Trick #6: Schedule send

+This tip will keep your time more organized.
 You don’t have to send emails the moment you’ve written them.

 When you’re ready, click on the left part of the send button with a little arrow and choose Schedule send.
+In addition, you can also use weekly schedule planner free which will also help you with time organization.

 You’ll be given a few popular options and below is an opportunity to set a fully custom send time: